 At my company, Range, this is why we think about how we can integrate trust-building activities into our daily workflow.

 Small, daily trust-building is powerful because it’s easy for a team to do, which means we can consistently make time for it and prioritize it.
 And, it’s connected to the work, which means that it doesn’t feel like a distraction, but instead directly impacts our ability to work together.

 How you can build trust on your team

 Daily trust building doesn’t have to be heavyweight, and at Range, it isn’t.
 We do two things every day:

-Answer a team building question.
-A team building question can cover information about yourself, which helps to humanize you to one another.
-For example, “What was you favorite class in high school?”
+- Answer a team-building question.
+A team-building question can cover information about yourself, which helps to humanize you to one another.
+For example, “What was your favorite class in high school?”
 Team questions can also focus on how you work together, which helps start conversations about how you work.
 For example, “How do you prefer to communicate?”
-Answering a question takes just few minutes and can even be done asynchronously.
+Answering a question takes just a few minutes and can even be done asynchronously.
 If you’re short on ideas, Plucky created cards to help.

-Daily emotional check in.
-As part of using Range’s product (of course we dog food our own product 🐶), we choose an emoji each to day that represents our mood.
+- Daily emotional check-in.
+As part of using Range’s product (of course we dog food our own product 🐶), we choose an emoji each day that represents our mood.
 This sounds simple, but we’ve found it lowers the weight of talking about emotions and how we’re doing.
 It also gives the rest of the team permission to ask how someone is doing or to offer help.
-You can also accomplish this by adding a check in round to your morning standup or sharing an emoji over Slack.
+You can also accomplish this by adding a check in-round to your morning standup or sharing an emoji over Slack.